metomi/rose/sphinx/tutorial/rose/furthertopics/trigger.rst

 * By clicking the :menuselection:`Metadata --> Autofix all configurations`
   menu.
 * Using the :guilabel:`Auto-fix` toolbar button.
-* Or via the right click menu for the root page in the left hand tree panel, in this case ``pizza_order``.
+* Or via the right-click menu for the root page in the left-hand tree panel, in this case ``pizza_order``.

 Run "Autofix" in one of the above ways.